Solar PV STC Assignment Form

-Your solar retailer or installer will usually forward the Solar PV STC Assignment Form to ORER on your behalf.
+Your solar retailer or installer will usually forward the Solar PV STC Assignment Form to CER on your behalf.
 Make sure you confirm with your solar retailer or installer that this is the case and send it yourself if they are unable to assist.
 Also be sure to retain a copy for your own records.

 Things to watch out for:

 Make sure you double-check that all of the fields in the form have been correctly filled in before you sign, especially your system capacity (rated power output – for example 1.5kW), the number of STCs you will receive and whether the associated value will be provided as an upfront discount or other payment.
 Be wary of signing any forms where these fields have been left blank or where you have only seen extracts from the original form.